 Fresh air, community spirit, a sense of accomplishment and a tangible difference to your local beach.
 Protecting the environment has never been so rewarding.

 Pick a way to get involved...

 Your Regional Reps and neighbours have been busy.

 See if there's a Beach Clean happening soon near you and head down and say hello!

-If there's no beach clean happening near you then borrow your local Beach Clean Box and step up to organise your own.
+If there's no clean happening near you then why not step up to organise your own?

-Our step by step guide makes it as easy as ABC!
+Our step by step guide makes it easy!

 No beach clean near you and you don't have the time to organise your own?

 Take action against plastic pollution every day and do your own #minibeachclean